kenakofer/smart-o-harp/README.md

 This seems like an optimal arrangement of 6 buttons for playing diatonically, to be key and tonality agnostic.
 I'll treat these 6 chords as the core chords, which should be accessible through a single button press.

 To actually make it key agnostic though, there needs to be a way to play in more than one key.

-We could do this with static buttons by having 24 buttons that we could arrange in 2 literal circles of fifths.
+**Fixed chord root buttons**: We could do this with static buttons by having 24 buttons that we could arrange in 2 literal circles of fifths.
 The circles could be one inside the other, and then we literally have a circle of fifths as a control board:

 ![major minor circle of fifths](https://www.dummies.com/wp-content/uploads/104975.image0.jpg)

-24 buttons is a lot to just give us all the major minor keys.
-We can instead do it by having those 6 buttons plus 2 buttons for changing a programmatic variable that remembers our key.
+24 buttons feels like a lot, but it gives us every major/minor triad, and it could make for a really attractive circular keypad, which could rotate to "switch" keys, and have modifier keys inside or outside the main circle.
+You would have to construct this yourself, as I can't find such a circular keypad online, even just for one row.

+If your thumb is used to joysticks, another idea is to map the sectors of a joystick's movement to the circle of fifths.
+The lack of tactile feedback on the boundaries between chords, or the small 30&deg; sectors might be issues.

+**Dynamic chord root buttons**: We can try to use program state to do it with fewer buttons: 6 buttons could code for `(IV, I, V, ii, vi, iii)` as in the table above, and 2 buttons could be used to change our key.
 Each button can change the key one direction or another around the circle of fifths.
 This has the disadvantage of not being able to jump to some arbitrary chord root outside the key: `VIIb` and `VIb` come to mind as somewhat common examples.
-And the chord vii&deg; is in the key and we can't reach it either.
+And the chord vii&deg; is entirely in the key and we can't reach it either.

 The biggest problem is that the II and III chords aren't there.
 Adding another row can fix that, and also gives us all of the first 7 most important chords in major and minor from above: